 Being in Community With Others

-Consciously choosing the people we want to be in community with; creating a deeper sense of belonging with others; appreciating our interconnectedness; and cultivating a We-Space where we are fully present with each other with shared agreements and understandings, shared values and beliefs, and a shared sense of belonging.
+We are consciously choosing the people we want to be in community with, creating a more profound sense of belonging with others, appreciating our interconnectedness, and cultivating a We-Space where we are fully present with each other with shared agreements and understandings, shared values and beliefs, and a shared sense of belonging.

 Being Aware of Our Environments

-Taking time for savoring the beautiful world we live in, and actively participate in humanitarian causes we are passionate about.
+Taking time to savour our beautiful world and actively participate in humanitarian causes we are passionate about.

 Being Able to Let Go

-Recognizing that the sense of belonging may be temporary or transitory, and being prepared to let go of the belongings that no longer serve us.
+We must recognize that the sense of belonging may be temporary or transitory, and we must be prepared to let go of the belongings that no longer serve us.

 Being Conscious and Awake

-I am grateful for the sense of belonging explored in recent Conversation Circles where we have engaged in dialogue about this longing for belonging.
-The feeling of belonging is very personal, and we all experience it in different ways.
-Diversity, equity, and inclusion initiatives are often aimed at encouraging those who already belong to include those who feel excluded or feel they do not belong; the call to action of this article is to take personal responsibility for our own sense of belonging.
+I am grateful for the sense of belonging explored in recent Conversation Circles, where we have engaged in dialogue about this longing for belonging.
+The feeling of belonging is very personal, and we all experience it differently.
+Diversity, equity, and inclusion initiatives are often aimed at encouraging those who already belong, including those who feel excluded or do not belong; the call to action of this article is to take personal responsibility for our sense of belonging.

 Cultivate the sense of belonging that brings fulfilment into your life.
-Appreciate the longing for belonging, and cherish the sense of belonging that is emerging and strengthening in you.
-A sense of belonging is so much more fulfilling than the sense of loneliness and isolation.
+Appreciate the longing for belonging and cherish the sense of belonging that is emerging and strengthening in you.
+A sense of belonging is so much more fulfilling than loneliness and isolation.
 Engage in meaningful conversations with people you belong with and keep your consciousness alive.
 Embrace your longing for belonging every day.

 Photos courtesy of Depositphotos